-As a result of the 2007 review of our executive compensation, the Compensation Committee determined that for 2008 and beyond, executive base salaries should be set closer to, but still below, market median levels (in the aggregate) for retention purposes, while still retaining the compensation at-risk philosophy.
-In light of this determination, in 2008 and 2009, we fixed base salaries for executive officers at a level that is closer to market median levels than base salaries were in prior years.
+The Compensation Committee has determined that executive base salaries should be set slightly below market median levels (in the aggregate) for retention purposes, while still retaining the compensation at-risk philosophy.
+Accordingly, we pay our executive officers base salaries which are slightly below market median levels.
 This is the case for all but one of our named executive officers, whom we hired from outside of the Company and whose base salary already reflects market median levels.
 As a new company, we needed to attract high caliber candidates with certain skill sets and as a result, this named executive officer has a highly leveraged package with a base salary that more closely reflects the market median.